Derrick Jones Jr. NBA Preview vs. the Pelicans

 Pelicans 2022-23 Defensive Insights

-- On defense the Pelicans allowed 112.5 points per game last year, eighth in the league.
+- Conceding 112.5 points per game last year made the Pelicans the eighth-ranked squad in the NBA on defense.

-- On the boards, the Pelicans allowed 41.8 rebounds per game last year, fifth in the NBA in that category.
+- In terms of rebounds, the Pelicans were fifth in the league last year, giving up 41.8 per game.

-- Looking at assists, the Pelicans allowed 24.9 per contest last season, ranking them eighth in the NBA.
+- The Pelicans were the eighth-ranked team in the NBA in assists conceded per game last season, at 24.9.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!